In Defense of 'Pokémon' Genwunners

 Mystery and Surprise

 As far as Japanese role-playing games go, the first-generation of Pokémon is nowhere near the most difficult, but it at least treated its players like intelligent individuals.
-This lack of handholding in the first generation isn't only limited to training and battling, but also progression.
+This lack of handholding isn't only limited to training and battling but also progression.
 For example, in the original Pokémon games, the player can defeat the Gym Leaders Lt.
 Surge, Erika, Koga, and Sabrina in any order.
 Of course, there are natural barriers like the strength of the Pokémon Trainers in each area, but apart from a few required sequences of events, the player can explore the world in whatever way they want.
-Another example of the first generation respecting the player's intelligence is when thirsty guards block the path into Saffron City, and the player needs to figure out that giving them a drink will clear the way.
+Another example is when thirsty guards block the path into Saffron City, and the player needs to figure out that giving them a drink will clear the way.
 This scenario is well-designed because the drinks aren't special items but ordinary healing items the player needs to apply in a different context.
 The solution to this scenario is also subtlety suggested to the player by a thirsty girl in the Celadon City Department Store that trades vending machine beverages for items.